middlewares/https/README.md

 #### `responseFactory(Psr\Http\Message\ResponseFactoryInterface $responseFactory)`

-A PSR-17 factory to create the redirect responses.
+A PSR-17 factory to create the redirect response.

 ---